tamer017/Multi-Angular-Photogrammetry/algorithms/feature_matching.md

 ---

 ## Methodology

 ### Feature Detectors

 1. **SIFT (Scale-Invariant Feature Transform):**
    - *Description:* Detects keypoints invariant to scale, rotation, and moderate illumination changes.
+Based on [Lowe, 2004].
    - *Advantages:* High robustness and repeatability; widely used in many applications.
    - *Disadvantages:* Computationally intensive.

 2. **ORB (Oriented FAST and Rotated BRIEF):**
-   - *Description:* Combines the FAST detector with a modified BRIEF descriptor (incorporating orientation).
+   - *Description:* Combines the FAST detector with a modified BRIEF descriptor (incorporating orientation) as proposed by [Rublee et al., 2011].
    - *Advantages:* Fast and computationally efficient; free and open-source.
    - *Disadvantages:* May yield fewer or less distinctive matches.

 3. **AKAZE:**
-   - *Description:* Utilizes nonlinear diffusion filtering for keypoint detection and computes binary descriptors.
+   - *Description:* Utilizes nonlinear diffusion filtering for keypoint detection and computes binary descriptors, introduced in [Alcantarilla et al., 2013].
    - *Advantages:* Robust to noise and offers good performance with binary descriptors.
    - *Disadvantages:* Results can be variable across different datasets.

 4. **BRISK (Binary Robust Invariant Scalable Keypoints):**
-   - *Description:* Detects keypoints and computes binary descriptors that are invariant to scale and rotation.
+   - *Description:* Detects keypoints and computes binary descriptors that are invariant to scale and rotation, as detailed in [Leutenegger et al., 2011].
    - *Advantages:* Very high match density and speed.
    - *Disadvantages:* Matching precision can be lower than with methods like SIFT.

 5. **KAZE:**
-   - *Description:* Operates in nonlinear scale space to detect keypoints and compute descriptors, similar to AKAZE but without linear approximations.
+   - *Description:* Operates in nonlinear scale space to detect keypoints and compute descriptors, similar to AKAZE but without linear approximations [Alcantarilla et al., 2012].
    - *Advantages:* Good balance between match density and alignment accuracy.
    - *Disadvantages:* More computationally expensive than binary methods.

 ### Feature Matchers

 - **Brute-Force (BF) Matcher:**
   - *Description:* Matches each descriptor in one image with all descriptors in another using a cross-check for symmetry.
+Proposed in [Lowe, 2004].
   - *Advantages:* Simple and typically yields a high number of matches.
   - *Disadvantages:* Slower for very large descriptor sets.

 - **FLANN (Fast Library for Approximate Nearest Neighbors):**
-  - *Description:* Uses an approximate nearest neighbor search combined with Lowe's ratio test to filter matches.
+  - *Description:* Uses an approximate nearest neighbor search combined with Lowe's ratio test to filter matches [Muja and Lowe, 2009].
   - *Advantages:* Faster than BF on large datasets.
   - *Disadvantages:* For binary descriptors, FLANN may be overly conservative, sometimes resulting in no valid matches.

 ### Homography and Reprojection Error

 After matching, the keypoint correspondences are used to compute a homography $$H$$ using the RANSAC algorithm.
-The reprojection error, as defined above, quantifies the alignment accuracy.
+The reprojection error, as defined above, quantifies the alignment accuracy [Fischler and Bolles, 1981].

 ### Handling Unknown Overlap